Arij-AYED/Chatbot-AI/README.md

 ### How It Works
 Here’s the flow behind the scenes:

-1.Listen: Uses SpeechRecognition to capture your voice from the microphone.
++ Listen: Uses SpeechRecognition to capture your voice from the microphone.
-2.Understand: Converts your speech to text.
++ Understand: Converts your speech to text.
-3.Think: Sends your text to Google Gemini with a preconfigured system instruction (acting as a travel agency assistant).
++ Think: Sends your text to Google Gemini with a preconfigured system instruction (acting as a travel agency assistant).
-4.Speak: Reads out the AI response using pyttsx3.
++ Speak: Reads out the AI response using pyttsx3.
-5.Context: Keeps a conversation history so responses are context-aware.
++ Context: Keeps a conversation history so responses are context-aware.
 ---

 ### Features